Hidden-Histories/Public-Resources/documentation/ARpoiseGlossary.md

 ## Image trigger AR:
 Image trigger AR uses A.I. computer vision technology to recognize images (e.g. posters, postcards, or even photos of an outdoor facade, etc.) and place augments relative to those images.
   - Note that if lighting conditions vary, for instance cast shadows on outdoor trigger images, you will have to set up multiple layers with different trigger images for the different lighting conditions **and test extensively with different types of smartphones!**
   - **Image trigger and SLAM (and therefore the AR-vos app) *only* run on newer models,** as they use Apple's ARKit and Google Android's ARCore technologies.
     - For iPhones, it works on the iPhone SE or iPhone **6s** (NOT on iPhone 6) and higher.
 See [ARKit supporting iOS devices](https://developer.apple.com/library/archive/documentation/DeviceInformation/Reference/iOSDeviceCompatibility/DeviceCompatibilityMatrix/DeviceCompatibilityMatrix.html).
   - For Android, it is harder to say, please see [ARCore supporting Android devices](https://developers.google.com/ar/discover/supported-devices).
-In general, a device needs at least Android version 7.0, see [Android Versions](https://source.android.com/setup/start/build-numbers).
+In general, a device needs at least Android version 7.0.

 .